The Conservancy began as a grass-roots organization committed to preserving the McDowell Mountains and surrounding Sonoran Desert.

 The Conservancy celebrates our 20 year anniversary with a Founders’ Day celebration and hike in the Preserve, special programming throughout the year, and a community breakfast to showcase our service to the community.
 Mike Nolan joins the organization as Executive Director.

-To serve the growing Preserve, MSC trained 133 new stewards (a 50% increase over the preceding year) which helped to surpass 500 active stewards.
+To serve the growing Preserve, the Conservancy trained 133 new stewards (a 50% increase over the preceding year) which helped to surpass 500 active stewards.
 Stewards devoted almost 40,000 hours to patrolling and maintaining trails, welcoming visitors, and educating the community through hikes, outreach programs, school tours and other key activities.

 The Brown’s Ranch Trailhead was dedicated and the trail system was expanded.

-The McDowell Sonoran Field Institute completed the first-ever biological inventory of the plants and animals of the Preserve, a three-year effort funded by the Pulliam Trust.
+The McDowell Sonoran Conservancy Field Institute completed the first-ever biological inventory of the plants and animals of the Preserve, a three-year effort funded by the Pulliam Trust.